DecibillyJoel/Cider-QOL-Changes/README.md

 Change #9: Prevented other themes from changing the window controls style<br>
 Change #10: Fixed the search hints transparency and positioning<br>
 Change #11: Fixed the playlist name/description edit positioning and size

+*Notice: Both Maverick and Mojave window layouts are supported, but the theme is constructed primarily with Mojave in mind.*